-Piazza San Marco or Saint Mark's Square is the main tourist destination in Venice.
-Around it live important monuments, elegant historic buildings, and expensive cafes, some with live music in the evening.
-You can hear the music for free as you walk around but sitting at a table is very expensive.
+Piazza San Marco (Saint Mark's Square) is the main tourist destination in Venice.
+It's flanked by important monuments, elegant historic buildings, and expensive cafes, some with live music in the evening.
+You can hear the music for free as you walk around, but sitting at a table is usually very expensive.
 Take a peek at the famous Caffe Florian, popular since 1720, and visit Basilica San Marco, Saint Mark's Cathedral, an impressive Byzantine style monument.

 02 of 10

 The picturesque and crowded Rialto Bridge has been the main bridge crossing Venice's Grand Canal since 1591.
-On the bridge are covered arches and shops and on one side is the Rialto Market, a good place to visit in the morning.
-This lively food market with lots of little stalls has been in operation for about 1000 years.
+The bridge's covered arches hold shops and the famous Rialto Market, a good place to visit in the morning.
+This lively food market with lots of little stalls has been in operation for centuries.
 Go early to see fresh fish being unloaded from the boats.
-In the Rialto Market area, you can see what was probably Venice's first church, San Giacometto, founded in 471 and rebuilt in 1071, about the same time the Rialto Market was built.
+In the Rialto Market area, you can see what was probably Venice's first church, San Giacometto, founded in 471 and rebuilt in 1071, around the same time that the Rialto Market was built.

 03 of 10

 Venice has more than 150 canals ranging from the Grand Canal, the city's main thoroughfare, to tiny canals that are barely accessible to small boats.
-The canals are lined with old houses, often decked with flowers.
-Wandering along the streets by the canals is a pleasurable past-time.
+The canals are lined with old houses and often decked with flowers.
+Wandering along the streets by the canals is a pleasurable (and free) past-time.
 You're likely to get lost but that's part of the charm of Venice.
 Find a bridge on a quiet canal and watch the gondolas glide under it or head to the Grand Canal and watch the many boats that ply the waters of Venice.
-More than 400 bridges cross the many canals.
+More than 400 bridges cross the canals.

 04 of 10

-The octagonal Basilica Santa Maria della Salute is one of the most photographed churches in Venice.
+The octagonal Basilica Santa Maria della Salute is one of the most photographed churches in Venice—and for good reason.
 The Baroque church, built in the 17th century as thanks for the end of the plague, sits on the Grand Canal in the Dorsoduro neighborhood and is visible from the entrance to Piazza San Marco.
 Dramatic steps leading to the entrance are made of white Istrian stone and more than 100 figures adorn the church's buttresses.
 The massive interior is awe-inspiring and contains several Titians.
-For the festival held on November 21, a temporary bridge is laid across the Grand Canal and Venetians walk across it to the church.Continue to 5 of 10 below.
+Each year on Nov.
+21, a temporary bridge is laid across the Grand Canal and Venetians walk across it to the church.Continue to 5 of 10 below.

 05 of 10

 The Greek Orthodox Cathedral of Saint George, San Giorgio dei Greci, is the oldest and possibly historically the most important church of the Orthodox Diaspora.
 The church, considered to be one of the best Orthodox temples in the world, was constructed by the Greek community in the 16th century.
-It's found in the Castello district, once the home to a large Greek population.
-Inside are iconography accented with gold, post-Byzantine mosaics, wood stalls, and a frescoed cupola painted under Tintoretto's supervision.
+It's located in Venice's Castello district, once the home to a large Greek population.
+The iconography inside is accented with gold, post-Byzantine mosaics, wood stalls, and a frescoed cupola painted under Tintoretto's supervision.
 The church also has a leaning bell tower.

 06 of 10

-The word ghetto originated in Venice with the creation of the Jewish ghetto in 1516.
-Thousands of Jews were forced to live in a segregated area of Venice in what was Europe's first segregated Jewish community.
+The word "ghetto" originated in Venice with the creation of the Jewish ghetto in 1516, when thousands of Jews were forced to live in a segregated area of Venice.
 There are two parts to the ghetto, the Ghetto Vecchio (old) and Ghetto Nuovo (new).
 Multi-story apartment buildings were built with low ceilings to accommodate the dense population and they can still be seen as you walk around.
-Two of the five historic synagogues are still in use, the Byzantine style Schola Spagnola, used in summer, and the Baroque Schola Levantina, used in winter.
+Two of the five historic synagogues are still in use, the Byzantine-style Schola Spagnola, used in summer, and the Baroque Schola Levantina, used in winter.

 07 of 10